-Hebrews 11:6 But without faith it is impossible to please him [Here is the reason]: for he that comes to God must believe that he is, and that he is a rewarder of them that diligently seek him.
+Hebrews 11:6 But without faith it is impossible to please Him [Here is the reason], for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.

-As I said, we're not going to spend a great deal of time on this because other sermons have been given to these things in much more detail previously.
+As I said, we are not going to spend a great deal of time on this because other sermons have been given to these things in much more detail previously.

 If the lack of faith is the cause, then the exercising of faith is the solution.
-There's nothing hard about that.
+There is nothing hard about that.
 Using faith is the solution.
 What does that mean in practical fact?
 It means when God says something, we do it regardless of how it looks to our eyes.
 We do it because we believe God.
-It's not complicated.
+It is not complicated.
 If Adam and Eve had done that, things might have turned out a great deal differently.

 II Corinthians 5:7 For we [Christians] walk [live] by faith, not by sight.

 To me the important thing here is this—ultimately, this is what differentiates us from all other men: We believe God.